philomusica/philomusica-website/README.md

 Enter Git.
 When you save a change to a file you create a snapshot or (to use the correct terminology) a "commit".
 That way, there is always just one copy of your file but multiple snapshots documenting all the changes you've made.
 But as software development often involves multiple, interconnected files, the commit will be a snapshot not just of an individual file, but of the whole repository at the time the save and commit was made.
 This way it's very easy to see the development of a project over time and (more importantly) to be able to revert back to a previous version if and when mistakes happen.

 As commits are snapshots of a repository as changes are made to it, the linear nature introduces a concept of "branches".
 All commits belong to a branch.
-All git repositories have a base branch, often called "master" or "main", which by convention represents the stable, production-ready version of your code.
+All git repositories have a base branch, often called "main", which by convention represents the stable, production-ready version of your code.
 While it is possible to commit directly to this base branch when making changes to your repository, it is ill-advised as it means directly changing this stable version.
-Instead, it is good practice to create a new branch that branches off of master.
-When making changes these are committed to the new branch and only once it has been tested/reviewed is it "merged" back into master.
+Instead, it is good practice to create a new branch that branches off of main.
+When making changes these are committed to the new branch and only once it has been tested/reviewed is it "merged" back into main.
 These are the basics of git.
 There are lots of guides including [this one](https://guides.github.com/introduction/git-handbook/) from GitHub.

 ## Editing the Philomusica website